EducationalWave

 The level of political autonomy enjoyed by Puerto Rico as a commonwealth of the United States is a key aspect that shapes the island's governance and decision-making processes.

-Related Pros and Cons of Volleyball
+Related Pros and Cons of Conducting Surveys

 As a commonwealth, Puerto Rico has its own constitution and government, granting it a degree of self-governance.
 The island has control over local matters such as education, healthcare, and transportation, allowing for policies tailored to its specific needs and priorities.